 The large closed blister is several centimeters in diameter and can sometimes be very painful when walking.
 Often the epidermis is very detached and the serous fluid that makes up the blister can be abundant.
 In this case, care will need to vary from small blisters.

-For small blisters, apply a strip or a specific dressing to the blister to remove the friction.
-Remember to change your bandages morning and evening in order to disinfect frequently.
+Remember to change your bandages morning and evening to disinfect frequently.
 Repeat this operation until the foot is completely healed.

 How Do You Treat a Blister on Your Foot That Has Burst?